Andaman and Nicobar Islands Lok Sabha constituency

 Andaman and Nicobar Islands Lok Sabha constituency is the only Lok Sabha (Parliamentary) constituency in the Union Territory of Andaman and Nicobar Islands.
 It covers the entire union territory.
+Andaman and Nicobar Island has been voting for its Member of Parliament since 1967 Indian general election.

 Until the 1967 general election, the Member of Parliament representing this territory was not elected, but directly appointed by the President of India.
 After 1967, the member of parliament was elected by adult franchise.
 The first elected member of parliament was K. R. Ganesh.
 He is the only elected member from this constituency to serve as a minister at the central government.
 Manoranjan Bhakta has won 8 times from this constituency.
-As of the latest election in 2019, the current MP representing this constituency is Kuldeep Rai Sharma of the Indian National Congress.
+As of the latest election in 2024, the current MP representing this constituency is Bishnu Pada Ray of the Bhartiya Janata Party.